bran-hub/portfolio-site/README.md

 # Projects
 ## [Simulate Stock Trajectory](https://github.com/bran-hub/simulation-stock-trajectory-.git)
 A simple project using Alpacas API to fetch historical stock data and using Monte Carlo Simulation to predict stock trajectory and establish porbabilities of earning money or not.
+In this project, you will see me use:
+*   Alpacas API to fetch stock market data
+*   Pandas for organizing data for analysis
+*   Monte Carlo Simulation
+*   Statistical summaries of data